-Main civil works: Construction activities will continue.
-This includes:

-- Excavation of the centre section of the dam core trench. - Excavation of the approach channel. - Relocation of excavated material to disposal areas located on the north and south banks of the river at the dam site area. - Construction of the south bank and north bank drainage tunnels. - Concrete production. - o Material placement on the downstream cofferdam (see river diversion). - Grouting of the main dam grout curtain and consolidation grout (left bank, right bank and dam core). - Earthfill dam preparation and other civil works. - Delivery of dam fill material from the 85th Avenue Industrial Lands to the dam site area via conveyor.

-- Rail delivery of rip rap to site. - o Haul road realignments in preparation of the main dam core excavation. - Work will also continue to refine and optimize a two-part solution to improve the stability of the right bank structures, which extends the foundation deeper into the rock and reduces the amount of groundwater that could accumulate within the bedrock foundation.
+- o Learn more about river diversion: sitecproject.com/diversion - Main civil works: Construction activities will continue.
+This includes: - o Excavation of the centre section of the dam core trench. - Excavation of the approach channel. - Relocation of excavated material to disposal areas located on the north and south banks of the river at the dam site area. - o Construction of the south bank and north bank drainage tunnels. - Concrete production. - Grouting of the main dam grout curtain and consolidation grout (left bank, right bank and dam core). - o Earthfill dam preparation and other civil works. - Delivery of dam fill material from the 85th Avenue Industrial Lands to the dam site area via conveyor. - o Rail delivery of rip rap to site. - Haul road realignments in preparation of the main dam core excavation. - Work will also continue to refine and optimize a two-part solution to improve the stability of the right bank structures, which extends the foundation deeper into the rock and reduces the amount of groundwater that could accumulate within the bedrock foundation.

-Generating station and spillways:
+· Generating station and spillways:

-- Concrete will continue to be placed for the powerhouse intake areas. - Installation of powerhouse operations building and units 4, 5, and 6 superstructures will continue. - Sections of the steel penstocks will continue to be delivered to site, where they will be assembled and encased in concrete. - Installation of penstock sections will continue. - Penstock encasement in concrete will continue. - Construction of the spillway stilling basin will continue. - Transition block and spillway headworks construction will continue.
+- Concrete will continue to be placed for the powerhouse intake areas. - Installation of powerhouse operations building, Unit 6, and auxiliary service bay superstructures will continue. - Sections of the steel penstocks will continue to be delivered to site, where they will be assembled and encased in concrete. - Installation of penstock sections will continue. - Penstock encasement in concrete will continue. - Construction of the spillway stilling basin will continue. - o Transition block and spillway headworks construction will continue.